hasura/graphql-engine/docs/graphql/manual/actions/async-actions.rst

   :depth: 1
   :local:

 Sometimes you may not want to wait for an action to complete (say if the business logic takes a long time).
 In such cases you can create an **asynchronous** action, which returns an ``action_id`` immediately to the client before contacting the webhook.

 If you mark an action as **asynchronous**, graphql-engine also generates a query and a subscription field for the action so that you can query/subscribe to its status.
-In the above example, let's say ``place_order`` is an asnychronous action, your client code looks something like this:
+In the above example, let's say ``place_order`` is an asynchronous action, your client code looks something like this:

 .. code-block:: graphql